On this page you will find:

 QuitReady Stop Smoking Service provides free advice and support to anyone in Leicestershire that wants to quit smoking.

-Evidence shows that smokers are four times more likely to succeed with the support of a stop smoking service.
+Evidence shows that smokers are three times more likely to succeed with the support of a stop smoking service.
 Refer someone to QuitReady and they will receive:

 - A 12-week programme of support from a designated Stop Smoking advisor